If used daily for more than 3-4 weeks

 - Overall, the rate of discontinuation needs to be controlled by the person taking the medication and their discontinuation symptoms.

 Withdrawal Symptoms and Monitoring Guidance

 - Inital: Flu-like symptoms, yawning, insomnia, anxiety, panic attacks, dysphoria, depression, agitation, irritability, suicidal ideation, fatigue, orthostatic hypotension, nausea, vomiting, diaphoresis, generalized pain, and drug cravings.

-- Enduring symptoms primarily feature dysthymia, complaints of depression, anxiety, and stress intolerance, anxiety, panic attacks, irritability
+- Protracted: primarily feature dysthymia, complaints of depression, anxiety, and stress intolerance, anxiety, panic attacks, irritability